reykjavikcity/webtools/README.md

 small, clearly bounded number of different cache "keys" (e.g. one result per language).

+It however allows manual invalidation and purging of cache items, if needed.

 **Note on TTLs:** In non-production environments, TTL values are scaled down by a factor of `cachifyAsync.devTTLScaling` (default: `20`) to speed up development and testing.
 This means that a TTL of `1m` will only last for 3